aelesbao/docker-couchpotato/README.md

 docker build -t aelesbao/couchpotato .
 ```

-To use a different Github commit when building the image:
+To use a different git branch or tag when building the image:

 ```
-docker build --build-arg git_ref=master -t aelesbao/couchpotato .
+docker build --build-arg git_ref=build/3.0.1 -t aelesbao/couchpotato:3.0.1 .
 ```

 ### Run